city-of-saint-louis/gis-asset-manager-ui/README.md

 #### **asset-manager-styles.css**

-CSS stylesheet for the asset chooser module
+CSS stylesheet for the asset manager module

 #### **city-of-stl-styles.css**

-CSS stylesheet for the City of St. Louis asset chooser implementation
+CSS stylesheet for the City of St. Louis asset manager implementation

 ## Accessible Accommodation